ZhaohengLi/pixel-filter/README.md

 # pixel-filter

-Using Semantic Segmentation to achieve better result.
+Planning to use Semantic Segmentation to achieve better result.